THUwangcy/ReChorus/src/README.md

-If the model definition is more complicated, you can inherit other functions in *BaseModel* (e.g. `loss`, `customize_parameters`) and *Dataset* (e.g. `_prepare`, `actions_before_epoch`), which needs a deeper understanding about [BaseModel.py](https://github.com/THUwangcy/ReChorus/tree/master/src/models/BaseModel.py) and [BaseRunner.py](https://github.com/THUwangcy/ReChorus/tree/master/src/helpers/BaseRunner.py).
+If the model definition is more complicated, you can inherit other functions in *BaseModel* (e.g. `loss`, `customize_parameters`) and *Dataset* (e.g. `_prepare`, `actions_before_epoch`), which needs deeper understandings about [BaseModel.py](https://github.com/THUwangcy/ReChorus/tree/master/src/models/BaseModel.py) and [BaseRunner.py](https://github.com/THUwangcy/ReChorus/tree/master/src/helpers/BaseRunner.py).
 You can also implement a new runner class to accommodate different experimental settings.